 Copies of Book One can be ordered direct from the Museum Shop here.
 Books Two and Three are currently out of print, but a reprint is under consideration.

 You can also find a dozen or so of David's political cartoons in each of the annual collections of Australian political cartoons published by Scribe.

 The latest collection, Best Australian Political Cartoons 2014, is now in bookshops, or available on line here.

 David has been drawing cartoons for the alternative press in Australia since the mid-1980s, under the pen name Hinze.
 Since March 2008 he has been drawing editorial cartoons for The Canberra Times, following the retirement of the paper's much loved cartoonist Geoff Pryor after a 30-year career.

 Before The Canberra Times, David was the editorial cartoonist for The Sun-Herald.
 His work has appeared in The Republican, The Northern Rivers Echo, The Diplomat, The New Doctor, Overland, Arena, and various trade union newspapers, including Common Cause, Hard Hat, The Queensland Nurse and The AEU News.

-David has received ten "Stanley" Awards for Media Art from his peers in the Australian Cartoonists Association, and four Ranan Lurie Political Cartoon Awards from the UN Correspondents Association.
-He has also received a Prodi journalism award for his political cartoons in the The Northern Rivers Echo, and has been a finalist at the Walkley Journalism Awards three times.
+David has received eleven "Stanley" Awards for Media Art from his peers in the Australian Cartoonists Association and four Ranan Lurie Political Cartoon Awards from the UN Correspondents Association.
 In 2012 David was gonged 'Cartoonist of the Year' by both the Australian Cartoonists Association and the Museum of Australian Democracy.